-I started making fig cakes when I had an oversupply of preserves in my pantry.
-The jewel filled jars of figs came mostly from visits with Mama.
-It seems we couldn’t leave empty handed.
+I started making this fig cake when I had an oversupply of fig preserves in my pantry.
+The jewel filled jars of this sweet fruit came mostly from visits with Momma.
+It seems we couldn’t leave empty-handed.
 Then I remembered a spicy, moist cake from my childhood.

 I’ll never forget the first time I served this cake to some of my Arkansas friends.
-They refused to eat it and in fact, grimaced when I told them it was baked with figs. Eventually, they decided to give it a try and after one bite they witnessed it’s goodness.
+They refused to eat it and in fact, grimaced when I told them it was baked with figs. Eventually, they decided to give it a try and after one bite of witnessing its goodness, they instantly became fans.

 I’m still amazed at how many people aren’t familiar with the fig so here are some interesting facts I’ve discovered about this sweet southern fruit.

 - The little seeds found inside the fig were once hundreds of blossoms when the fig first formed.

 - Figs are pollinated by a tiny wasp a couple of millimeters long.
 God made this wasp just for that purpose needing each other for survival.
 Amazing!

 - Fig puree’ can be substituted for fat in recipes.